Alta Via no. 1 Dolomites High Trail

 Additional costs

-- possibly mountain railroads
+- Possibly mountain railroads

 - Snacks, drinks

-- Arrival, possibly parking fee
+- Arrival, possibly. parking fee

-2nd day: To the Rifugio Sennes and to Pederu (1,545 m), through the Val de Fanes to the Grünsee and to the Rif.
+2nd day: To the Rifugio Sennes and to Pederü (1,545 m), through the Val de Fanes to the Grünsee and to the Rif.
 Lavarella (2,050 m).
 Today invites us once again to enjoy the wonderful panorama of the Sennes-Fanes Nature Park.
 We stroll across the Sennes plateau to the Rifugio Sennes and continue in the direction of Plan de Lasta, from here descending steeply to the head of the valley to Pederü.
 After a short break at the Pederü hut, we tackle the last ascent of the day.
 An easy mountain trail takes us right into the heart of the Fanes group.
 The Lavaredo hut, idyllically situated between meadows and sparse forests, is today's destination.
-Overnight stay at the Rifugio Lavarella (2,050 m).
+Overnight stay on the Rifugio Lavarella (2.050 m).
 Ascent 550 m / descent 650 m / walking time 3 - 4 h, ⇔ 10.2 km

 Day 3: To Lago di Limo and Alpe Fanes, continuing along mountain paths to Forcella del Lago (2,480 m) and up to Rif.
 Lagazuoi (2,756 m).
 The route first takes you comfortably over the Limojoch to the Fanesalm.
 With the Fuorcla da Lago saddle we have only reached an intermediate destination, but it is a welcome place for a rest.
-The route continues past Lago de Lagazoui and now climbs steadily up to our destination for today.
+The route continues past Lago de Lagazoui and now climbs steadily to our destination for today.
 The view from the terrace of the Lagazoui hut is truly magnificent and second to none.
-Overnight stay at the Lagazoui hut (2,752 m).
+Overnight stay at the Lagazoui hut (2.752 m).
 Ascent 1,100 m / descent 420 m / walking time 5 h, ⇔ 12.3 km

 Note on program changes: